Top 14 VCs Actively Funding Cloud Infrastructure

 Image of Capital One Ventures - Top VCs in Cloud Infrastructure

-• Industries of focus: FinTech, Big Data, Cloud Infrastructure, Enterprise Software
+• Industries of focus: B2B, Big Data, Cloud Infrastructure, Enterprise, FinTech

 • Geographical presence: San Francisco, California